michaeldiguiseppi/java_curriculum_personal/Unit-1-Syntax/README.md

 System.out.println(fooObj.equals(fooLiteral)); //true
 ```

 Thankfully, Strings don't behave like references in most cases.
 This is because Strings are immutable in memory.
 So every time you 'change' a string, you are instead actually creating a new String.
-This means we don't have to worry about String literals sharing the same reference, updating one will not affect the others.
+This means we don't have to worry about String literals sharing the same reference, updating one will not affect the other(s).

 ```java
 // assign imImmutable to reference a new String.